College of Humanities & Behavioral Sciences

 In-state second-year GTFs receive a full tuition waiver for 9 graduate credit hours (the typical course load) each semester and an $11,000 stipend per year.

 The program offers a limited number of full tuition waivers and stipends for out-of-state students.
-Please contact Dr. Paul Witkowsky, Graduate Program Director, Dr. Amanda Kellogg, Assistant Graduate Recruitment Coordinator, or Dr. Frank Napolitano, GTF Mentoring Program Coordinator, for more information.
+Please contact Dr. Amanda Kellogg, Graduate Program Director, or Dr. Frank Napolitano, GTF Mentoring Program Coordinator, for more information.

 In addition to Graduate Teaching Fellowships, the English Department has a limited number of non-teaching Graduate Assistantships available for work in the department and in the Learning Assistance and Resource Center (LARC) on campus.
 The stipend for GAs is $8,000 a year.